 Financing Activities.
-Net cash used by financing activities for the years ended December 31, 2020 and 2021 was \$970.3 million and \$1,327.7 million, respectively.
+Net cash used in financing activities for the years ended December 31, 2021 and 2022 was \$1,327.7 million and \$1,417.8 million, respectively.
+During 2022, we paid distributions of \$870.0 million to our unitholders and made common unit repurchases of \$462.9 million.
+Additionally, we had net commercial paper payments of \$76.0 million.
 During 2021, we paid distributions of \$906.4 million to our unitholders and made common unit repurchases of \$523.1 million.
 Additionally, we had net commercial paper borrowings of \$108.0 million.
-Also, in January 2021, our equity-based incentive compensation awards that vested December 31, 2020 were settled by issuing 163,007 common units and distributing those units to the long-term incentive plan ("LTIP") participants, resulting in payments primarily associated with tax withholdings of \$6.2 million.
-During 2020, we paid distributions of \$927.1 million to our unitholders and made common unit repurchases of \$276.9 million.
-Additionally, we received net proceeds of \$828.4 million from the issuance of long-term senior notes, which were used to repay our \$550.0 million of 4.25% notes due 2021 and outstanding commercial paper borrowings at that time.
-Also, in January 2020, our equity-based incentive compensation awards that vested December 31, 2019 were settled by issuing 284,643 common units and distributing those units to the LTIP participants, resulting in payments primarily associated with tax withholdings of \$14.7 million.

-The quarterly distribution amount related to fourth-quarter 2021 earnings was \$1.0375 per unit, which was paid in February 2022.
-Based on the number of common units currently outstanding and our current quarterly distribution, total distributions paid to our unitholders related to 2022 earnings would be \$881 million.
+The quarterly distribution amount related to fourth-quarter 2022 earnings was \$1.0475 per unit, which was paid in February 2023.
+Based on the number of common units currently outstanding and our current quarterly distribution, total distributions paid to our unitholders related to 2023 earnings would be approximately \$852 million.
 Management believes we will have sufficient DCF to fund these distributions.

-For a discussion of cash flows for the year ended December 31, 2019, see Part II, Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" in our 2020 Annual Report on Form 10-K.
+For a discussion of cash flows for the year ended December 31, 2020, see Part II, Item 7.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" in our 2021 Annual Report on Form 10-K.